How to make a claim

 • a signed Medicare or Pharmaceutical Benefits Scheme (PBS) request form

-• a report from their treating doctor or specialist, or from the coroner
+• a report from their treating doctor or specialist or a coroner report

 • a Medicare history report.

-• To be eligible to claim your external insurance and/or inbuilt benefit, your medical practitioners will need to certify that your life expectancy is less than 12 months.
+To claim your insurance benefit, your medical practitioners will need to certify that your life expectancy is less than 24 months.

 As part of your claim, we may ask for: